antomuangigitau/Musica/README.md

 # Features

-1. Search: (To be implemented) Users will be able to search for their favorite songs, artists, albums, or playlists.
-2. Playback: (To be implemented) The app will provide playback controls, allowing users to play, pause, skip, and adjust the volume of the selected track.
+1. Search
+   Search functionality allows users to discover their favorite songs and artists effortlessly.
+Utilizing the Rapid Spotify API, Musica provides users with the ability to search for a wide range of music content.
+2. Playback
+   Musica's playback controls offer users the freedom to control their music experience with ease.
+Although there may be a temporary issue with audio playback (songs not playing), the app still provides essential controls for play, pause, skip, and volume adjustment.

 # Prerequisites